Last updated: September, 2022.

 The Camino de Santiago is a set of historic pilgrimage routes from France, Spain and Portugal to Santiago de Compostela, Spain.
 While it has its origins in religious practice, many people walk the routes for more general spiritual and personal enrichment reasons.

-I have walked both the Camino Portugues and the Camino del Norte.
+I have walked the Camino Portugues, Camino del Norte and Camino Primitivo.
 Many of the days were spent walking in near solitude, interacting with only a few other hikers and locals along the way.
 It was both peaceful and exhilarating to walk these historic routes.
 The scenery, history, food and people along the routes were wonderful.

 The Camino del Norte

 You'll meet many interesting people from all over the world while walking the Camino, all with one thing in common with you: They decided to walk the Camino!
 Many will be on their 2nd, 3rd, or higher number Camino.
-We met folks from Afghanistan, Australia, Austria, Brazil, Canada, Czechoslovakia, England, Finland, France, Germany, Guernsey, Holland, Hungary, Ireland, Italy, Japan, New Zealand, Poland, Portugal, South Africa, Spain, Switzerland, the USA, and Wales.
+We met folks from Afghanistan, Australia, Austria, Brazil, Canada, China, Croatia, Czechoslovakia, England, Finland, France, Germany, Guernsey, Holland, Hungary, Ireland, Italy, Japan, New Zealand, Poland, Portugal, South Africa, Spain, Switzerland, UK, all over the USA, and Wales.

 I can heartily recommend these routes in particular, and the Camino in general, as a positive and rewarding experience.